 Accounts Receivable and Contract Assets - Accounts Receivable consists primarily of investment banking fees and expense reimbursements charged to the Company's clients.
 The Company records Accounts Receivable, net of any allowance for doubtful accounts, when relevant revenue recognition criteria has been achieved and payment is conditioned on the passage of time.
 The Company maintains an allowance for doubtful accounts to provide coverage for estimated losses from its client receivables.
 The Company determines the adequacy of the allowance by estimating the probability of loss based on the Company's analysis of historical credit loss experience of its client receivables, and taking into consideration current market conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
 The Company has determined that long-term forecasted information is not relevant to its fee receivables, which are primarily short-term.
-The Company updates its average credit loss rates periodically and maintains a quarterly allowance review process to consider current factors that would require an adjustment to the credit loss allowance.
+The Company updates its average credit loss allowance.
 In addition, the Company periodically performs a qualitative assessment to monitor risks associated with current and forecasted conditions that may require an adjustment to the expected credit loss rates.
 Expected credit losses for newly recognized financial assets and changes to expected credit losses during the period are recognized in earnings.